Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/01 - Stakeholder Management/README.md

 **Skill Description**
 ----------
-The Fellow can identify multiple sets of stakeholders both within his Client and within Andela, and clearly understands what needs to be communicated to each set of stakeholders and how timely the information needs to be.
+The Fellow fully understands all stakeholders within Andela that are associated with their Client engagement as well as stakeholders on the Client side, and clearly understands what needs to be communicated to each set of stakeholders and how timely the information needs to be.
 Has a complete understanding of Client and Andela's team, roles, goals and history.

 **Output**